Treaty body: Definitions

-Notably, the experts conforming treaty bodies usually serve in their personal capacity (i.e., not representing their country).
+Notably, the experts composing treaty bodies usually serve in their personal capacity (i.e., not representing their country).
 Treaty bodies are distinct from "international organizations" as such, like United Nations agencies, programs, or other sui generis international organizations.

 There are a number of treaty bodies, in particular in relation with international human rights law.
 However, there are also treaty bodies related to non-human rights instruments such as the UPOV or the INCB.
 The mandates of treaty bodies is generally defined in the treaty that establishes them, and sometimes by General Assembly decisions or resolutions.
 Treaty bodies sometimes perform additional functions than the sole monitoring of treaty compliance.